sbjos/LMS_Codecamp/Design Document.md

 - As a Reviewer I want to be able to click on a `Complete` button to mark it as complete.
 - As a Reviewer I want to be able to see the 4 most recent `Submitted` assignments and click on `view all` for a list of all-of-the submitted assignments.
 - As a Reviewer I cannot have more than 10 assignments that are `In review`.

+### Admin User Stories
+- As an admin I want to be able to receive a registration link to register as an admin.
+- As an admin I want to be able to access an admin portal.
+- As an admin I want to be able to get a list of all users in the system.
+- As an admin I want to be able to edit a user's information from the admin portal.
+- As an admin I want to be able to change a user's permissions.
+- As an admin I want to be able to disable a user's access.
+- As an admin I want to be able to get a list of all assignments.
+- As an admin I want to be able to edit an assignment.
+- As an admin I want to be abe to view a quick summary of a learner's progress.
+- As an admin I want to be abe to view a quick summary of a reviewer's progress.

 ## Technology Stack
 - **Frontend:** `React JS`